formkit/docs-content/guides/create-a-tailwind-theme.md

 - `color`: A set of swatches each representing a default Tailwind color.
 By default includes a scale of all 22 available Tailwind colors.
 - `fontSize`: A set of buttons with the letter `A` in different sizes.
 By default includes a scale from `xs` to `9xl`.
 - `radius`: A set of buttons each depicting a different intensity of border radius.
 By default includes a scale from `rounded-none` to `rounded-full`.
 - `shadow`: A stepper with a depiction of the selected shadow level.
-By default includes a scale from `shadows-none` to `shadows-2xl`.
+By default includes a scale from `shadow-none` to `shadow-2xl`.
 - `spacing`: A slider with a range of values with depictions of tighter spacing at the beginning and wider spacing at the end.
 By default includes a scale from `0` to `96`.
 - `select`: A standard HTML select list that can contain any number of values.
-Theme authors must provided their own scale.
+Theme authors must provide their own scale.

 You can see an example of each of these editor values by viewing the editor UI for the `Regenesis` theme [here](https://themes.formkit.com/editor?theme=regenesis).